 By EMILY SCHULTHEIS and KIRSTEN GRIESHABER

-VIENNA (AP) — Thousands of protesters gathered in Vienna on Saturday after the Austrian government announced a nationwide lockdown to contain the quickly rising coronavirus infections in the country.
+VIENNA (AP) — Tens of thousands of protesters, many from far-right groups, marched through Vienna on Saturday after the Austrian government announced a nationwide lockdown beginning Monday to contain the country’s skyrocketing coronavirus infections.

-The Austrian lockdown will start early Monday and initially will last for 10 days, and will then be reevaluated.
-At the most it will last 20 days.
-Most stores will close, and cultural events will be canceled.
-People will be able to leave their homes only for certain specific reasons, including buying groceries, going to the doctor or exercising.
+The Austrian lockdown will start Monday.
+Initially it will last for 10 days but it could go up to 20 days, officials said.
+Most stores will close and cultural events will be canceled.
+People will be able to leave their homes only for specific reasons, including buying groceries, going to the doctor or exercising.

-The Austrian government also said that starting Feb.
-1, the country will make vaccinations mandatory.
+The Austrian government also said starting Feb.
+1, it will make vaccinations mandatory.

-Freedom Party leader Herbert Kickl, who announced earlier this week that he had tested positive for COVID-19 and had to stay in isolation at home, made an appearance via video.
-He denounced what he called “totalitarian” measures from a government “that believes it should think and decide for us.”
+Freedom Party leader Herbert Kickl, who tested positive for COVID-19 this week and had to stay in isolation, made an appearance at the rally via video, denouncing what he called “totalitarian” measures from a government “that believes it should think and decide for us.”

-Austrian Chancellor Schallenberg apologized to all vaccinated people on Friday night saying it wasn’t fair they had to suffer under the renewed lockdown restrictions when they had done everything to help contain the virus.
+Schallenberg apologized to all vaccinated people on Friday, saying it wasn’t fair they had to suffer under the renewed lockdown restrictions when they had done everything to help contain the virus.

 “I’m sorry to take this drastic step,” he said on public broadcaster ORF.

-In France, Interior Minister Gerald Darmanin on Saturday condemned incidents in the Caribbean island of Guadeloupe, one of France’s overseas territories, where violent demonstrations broke out this week over COVID-19 restrictions.
+In France, Interior Minister Gerald Darmanin on Saturday condemned violent protests in the Caribbean island of Guadeloupe, one of France’s overseas territories, over COVID-19 restrictions.
 Darmanin said 29 people had been detained by police overnight.
-Authorities announced on Friday a decision to send 200 additional police officers on the island and a nightly curfew from 6 p.m. to 5 a.m. to be imposed until Tuesday.
+Authorities were sending 200 more police officers to the island and on Tuesday will impose a nightly curfew from 6 p.m. to 5 a.m.

-Protesters have staged road blockades and set street equipment and cars on fire.
-They denounce the COVID-19 health pass that is required to access restaurants and cafes, cultural venues, sport arenas and long-distance travel.
-They also protest mandatory vaccination for health care workers.
+Protesters in Guadeloupe have staged road blockades and set cars on fire.
+They denounce France’s COVID-19 health pass that is now required to access restaurants and cafes, cultural venues, sport arenas and long-distance travel.
+They are also protesting France’s mandatory vaccinations for health care workers.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic